Its-Skb/SourceAsia-backend-assignment/README.md

 The project is built using Go and Gin framework and includes:

 1. Part 1 - Rate Limited API
-2. Part 2 - Product Catalog API (to be implemented)
+2. Part 2 - Product Catalog API

 ---